-Each finalist was awarded with a Legacy Competition Hamper filled with various amazing prizes from the contributing Sponsors.
-Each finalist was also given an HTA School of Culinary Art Legacy embroidered Chef Uniform from HTA.
+Each finalist was awarded with a Legacy Competition Hamper filled with various amazing prizes from the contributing sponsors.
+Each finalist was also given an HTA School of Culinary Art Legacy embroidered Si Chef uniform.

-The event was a great success this year as it was well supported and the media coverage will no doubt assist in achieving our goals, namely:
+The event was a great success this year and much needed positivity after a stressful year.
+It was well supported and the media coverage will no doubt assist in achieving our goals, namely:

 - Embrace and celebrate the talent of home grown young South African Chefs

 - To allow young South African Chefs to put their skills to the test

 - Assist young South African Chefs in profiling themselves and our industry

 - To produce quality food under immense pressure

 - Provide media coverage for HTA School of Culinary Art